Therapy for pregnancy, children & families.

 We consider new tools for your toolbox.

 I offer evidenced-based skills to promote the connection and boundaries within relationships.
-Parents are inundated with information and unfortunately, much of the tools on social media and other platforms are putting more confusion and stress on parents.
-I ensure that the techniques work for your family by finding a balanced approach.
+Parents and caregivers are inundated with information and unfortunately, much of the tools on social media and other platforms are putting more confusion and stress on parents.
+I ensure that strategies work for your family by finding a balanced approach.
 Together, we solidify techniques that you will use on your own to enhance a loving, bonded relationship for years to come.

 Concerns I address include: